APPENDIX DIFFERENCES IN SCHOOLING STRUCTURES

 - Foundation Year in the Australian Curriculum.

-In the year before Pre-Year 1, each state and territory has a preschool year (also known as Year 1 minus 2), however these are excluded from the scope of the NSSC.
+In the year before Pre-Year 1, each state and territory has a preschool year (also known as Year 1 minus 2).
+These are excluded from the scope of the NSSC.
 Data on preschool education are available annually through Preschool Education, Australia

 AGE STRUCTURE OF PRIMARY AND SECONDARY SCHOOLING